youssefsz/pdf-converter-backend/README.md

 # PDF Converter API

 A production-ready Express.js PDF conversion API built with TypeScript.
-Convert PDFs to images or extract text and images from PDF documents.
+Convert PDFs to images, DOCX (Word), or extract text and images from PDF documents.

 ## 🛠️ Tech Stack